ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 	 - Ship Units Array is extracted from Order json

-	 - Order Id in the Ship Units is replaced with <consignmentId>, domain name is retained
+	 - Order Id in the Ship Units is replaced with <consignmentId>, domain name is retained.

 	 - Ship Units array is passed in HTTP POST request to Function app _"add-order-release-tag"_

 	 - The function adds attribute "tag1" in order release line of the ship unit as Order's original order release Id.
 A new counter is created.
 For each ship unit the counter incremented and set in the following fields -

 	   shipUnit->shipUnitBeanData-> shipUnitXid,shipUnitGid ;